keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 When we generated our custom resource definition and controller, we also generated a stub for a test suite.

-> :paperclip: A completed example of the test suite can be found here: https://bit.ly/2Qi9ZRQ
+> :paperclip: For reference, the full Test Suite Implementation can be found here:  https://bit.ly/2Qi9ZRQ

 Copy the contents of the file to your local Test Suite file: `controllers\suite_test.go`